 - Category 4: Only to be used by Explosives factory, or Explosives magazine licence holders and their employees.

 The narrowed part of a rocket case.
 It forces the gasses formed by combustion to be expelled at speed thereby generating the motive force to lift the rocket.

 The favourite shell of many pyrotechnic enthusiasts, and a speciality of the Japanese manufacturers.
 The chrysanthemum shell emits its stars in a perfect circle and the brightness intensifies as the circle grows in size creating a magnificent simulation of the eponymous flower.

 A composition giving off hardly any light when it burns.
 It is used in stars to give a winking effect or to separate colour changes.

 Daylight fireworks concentrate less on light and more on noise, coloured smoke and novelty effects such as parachutes and flags.
 There is not the degree of variety available for a long display but daylight fireworks can be used to great effect as a brief but spectacular flourish to announce special occasions.

-A tube of slow burning compound inserted into a fuse run to give a timed delay.
+A tube of slow-burning compound inserted into a fuse run to give a time delay.

 Also called a motor this provides the motive power for a wheel, either singly or in multiples.

 A rocket, usually only small, with a fast fuse.
 They are packed loosely in a metal cone and just one is ignited.
 The trail from this ignites those adjacent, which then do likewise so that all ascend in a few seconds.
 Although each individual rocket is small, forty or fifty make a real sky-filler.